marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

 import torch.distributions
 ```

 We specify a `device` such that we can use CPUs, GPUs, or anything else supported by PyTorch.
+The CPU will suffice given the small size of what we are doing.

 ```python